Political Science

 Alan.
 F. Arcuri Pre-Law Fund Award The Stockton University Foundation will solicit applicants applicants for its Alan F. Arcuri Pre-Law Fund Award annually.
 This fund, in memory of Alan F. Arcuri, Emeritus Professor of Political Science, who passed away on November 20, 2017, will support Stockton students who are preparing for admission to law school by providing a stipend to pay for an LSAT preparation course.
 Professor Arcuri was instrumental in establishing Stockton’s Pre-Law program.
 As Stockton’s Pre-Law advisor, he mentored scores of students in their path to law school and a career in law.
 Professor Arcuri worked tirelessly with students to enhance their chances of obtaining admission to law school.
 This funding opportunity is open to all Stockton University undergraduates who are currently juniors (earned 64-95 credits) or seniors (earned 96+ credits).
 Preference will be given to juniors and seniors who major or minor in a program within the School of Social and Behavioral Sciences (SOBL).
 Applicants must have a minimum cumulative GPA of 3.0 at Stockton.
 If you have any questions, you can e-mail Linda J. Wharton, Professor of Political Science & Pre-Law Advisor at Linda.Wharton@stockton.edu

-State & Local Internships
+State and Local Internships

 Washington D.C.
 Internships